Generative AI models capture realistic sea-ice evolution from days to decades

-Trained to predict the sea ice over 12 hours with external atmospheric forcings, GenSIM constrains the short-term dynamics well, producing realistic scale-invariant and anisotropic brittle-like features.
-However, long-term dynamics and especially the thermodynamics are difficult to learn due to their diminishing signal-to-noise ratio and the missing ocean forcings.
+The neXtSIM-OPA system \cite{boutin_arctic_2023} explicitly accounts for sea-ice--ocean interactions by coupling the sea-ice model neXtSIM \cite{rampal_nextsim_2016,olason_new_2022} to the ocean component of the NEMO modelling framework \cite{madec_nemo_2023}.
+Being solely forced by the atmosphere, GenSIM contrastingly neglects an explicit representation of these interactions.
+Nevertheless, GenSIM captures the long-term decline in sea-ice volume as driven by thermodynamics, with only a small bias compared to the neXtSIM-OPA simulation.
+Consequently, we need to understand how GenSIM reproduces these long-term impacts so well.

-GenSIM is influenced by long-term effects for the thermodynamics and dynamics as similarly found for the coupled neXtSIM-OPA simulation (Fig. \ref{fig:long_term_dynamics}) with strikingly well matching large-scale patterns.
-For the thermodynamics, GenSIM exhibits the same zones of ice growth and melting as neXtSIM (Fig. \ref{fig:long_term_dynamics}, a and b): main growing zones are found in the Laptev sea and Kara sea, as well as the Canadian archipelago and central Arctic, while the most pronounced melting zones are around Greenland, in the Hudson bay, the Barents sea, and the Chukchi sea.
-In all of these melting zones, sea ice is in contact with water coming from the Atlantic or Pacific ocean, connecting them to bottom melting (Fig. \ref{fig:long_term_dynamics}, c).
-The neural network correctly identifies these zones such that GenSIM exhibits there similar melting rates as neXtSIM-OPA.
-Hence, the learned long-term impact on the growth and melting in GenSIM is similar to the thermodynamical impact from the ocean.
+Averaged for 2015--2018, GenSIM's large-scale patterns in the thermodynamics and dynamics closely resemble those of the coupled neXtSIM-OPA simulation (Fig.~\ref{fig:long_term_dynamics}).
+Thermodynamically, GenSIM exhibits the same regions of ice growth and melting as neXtSIM (Fig.~\ref{fig:long_term_dynamics}, a and b): major growth occurs in the Laptev sea and Kara sea, as well as the Canadian archipelago and central Arctic, while the strongest melt is found around Greenland, in the Hudson bay, the Barents sea, and the Chukchi sea.
+The melt-dominated regions are linked to bottom melting (Fig. \ref{fig:long_term_dynamics}, c), as sea ice is exposed to warmer water from the Atlantic or Pacific ocean therein.

+These spatial patterns by GenSIM cannot be explained by the average 2-metre temperature alone (Fig. \ref{fig:long_term_dynamics}, d).
+Instead, GenSIM infers them from combining all atmospheric forcings together with the land mask, which allows it to reproduce signatures that in nature arise from ocean–ice interactions.
+As a result, the neural network identifies the same key melting zones and yields melting rates comparable to those of neXtSIM-OPA.
+GenSIM implicitly captures the long-term thermodynamical impact of ocean-ice interactions.